Rmichal503/Rmichal503/README.md

 # 💫 About Me:
 🔭 I’m currently working on a client management application using NextJS and Supabase<br>
+:money_with_wings: I'm also working on an expense tracking app that I also use NextJS and Supabase here is [Link to repo](https://github.com/Rmichal503/moneyTracker) and [Link to app](https://www.money-trapper.com)<br>

-🌱 I'm still learning NextJS, due to the current project I'm also trying to get to know Supabase well<br>
+🌱 I'm still learning NextJS, due to the current projects I'm also trying to get to know Supabase well<br>

 ⚡ Fun fact: The first programmer in the entire world was a woman named Ada Lovelace.
 She is considered to be the first computer programmer because she published the first algorithm intended to be carried out by a machine.